Wix's Accessibility Wizard: Pioneering the Pursuit of Internet for All

-Business owners, artists, photographers - and everyone in between - all share a single goal when they create a website: to share their ideas, services and products with the world.
-The way we at Wix see it, this doesn’t just depend on your website’s traffic, but by ensuring everyone who visits can interact with its content.
+Business owners, self creators like artists and photographers, entrepreneurs—and everyone in between—all have a single goal when they create a website: to share their ideas, services and products with the world.
+The way we at Wix see it, this doesn’t just depend on your website’s traffic, but by ensuring everyone who visits can interact with your content.

 That’s not always the case.
-You might be surprised to find out that, due to disabilities, 1 billion people around the globe [PDF] - that's 15% of the world’s population - can’t access most of the internet’s information or services.
+You might be surprised to find out that, due to disabilities, 1 billion people around the globe—that's 15% of the world’s population—can’t access most of the internet’s information or services.
 A percentage like this has to change, and thanks to the evolution of website accessibility, it will.

-Wix jumped onto this pioneering movement in 2016, ready to find new ways of improving social inclusion on the web, and setting out to ensure our users are able to create more accessible websites.
-After years of developing our accessibility features, we’re happy to present users with one of the fruits of our initiative: the Wix Accessibility Wizard.
+Wix jumped onto this pioneering movement in 2016, setting out to ensure our users are able to create more accessible websites.
+After years of developing our accessibility features, we presented users with the Accessibility Wizard in 2021.

 Wix’s accessibility philosophy

-Website accessibility is the practice of removing barriers that prevent certain individuals from fully using a website, and providing them with the same great user experience available to anyone else.
+Website accessibility is the inclusive practice of removing barriers that prevent individuals from fully using a website—providing them with the same great user experience available to anyone else.
 As far as our accessibility team at Wix is concerned, an accessible website is an indicator of a professional website.

-Our goal is to help each website made with Wix be more usable by the general public, including people with:
+Our goal is to help each website made with Wix be more usable to people with:

 Situational or temporary disabilities

-Our team has spent five years advancing accessibility on Wix’s platform as a whole: fixing thousands of bugs, proactively creating accessible products, enhancing support for screen readers, and more.
-But we realized something crucial: it’s not enough to advance our own product - we’ve got to think about our user’s content being accessible, too.
+Our team spent five years advancing accessibility on Wix’s platform as a whole, for example: fixing thousands of bugs, proactively creating accessible products, enhancing support for screen readers and more.
+Eventually we realized it’s not enough to advance our own product, but that we've got to encourage and support our users to create accessible content, too.

-We first attempted to solve this problem by equipping Wix users with an accessibility checklist, which provided them with guidelines for checking their website design against the most basic accessibility requirements.
-It also gave them direction for how to adjust their site’s content, such as enabling visual indicators, improving color contrast, adding headings, or choosing the right font.
+Our first attempt to solve this problem was by equipping Wix users with an accessibility checklist, providing them with guidelines for checking their website’s design against basic accessibility requirements.
+It gave them direction on how to adjust their site’s content, such as enabling visual indicators, improving color contrast, adding headings or choosing the right font.

-After listening to the feedback of users and accessibility experts, most of whom found the list too heavy and time consuming, it was clear to us that the checklist was just a start.
-That’s why we developed the Accessibility Wizard, which helps our users find and fix accessibility issues on their sites from within the Wix Editor, providing a quick and easy solution.
+After listening to the feedback of users and accessibility experts (most of whom found the list too heavy and time consuming), we realized this was just a start.
+That’s why we developed the Accessibility Wizard, a solution which helps our users find and fix accessibility issues on their sites from directly within the Wix Editor, step-by-step.

-The Accessibility Wizard is a tool that will empower you, our users, to build more accessible websites by directly involving you in the process.
-In three steps, the Wizard will not only identify and help you fix accessibility problems on your site, it will also show you what they are, and provide actionable solutions:
+The Accessibility Wizard is a tool that will empower you, our community of users, to build more accessible websites by directly involving you in the process.
+In three steps, the Wizard will identify accessibility problems on your site, explain what they are, and provide actionable solutions.

 After scanning, the Wizard will highlight issues on your site that cause accessibility problems, such as: missing alt text, insufficient color contrast of text and icons, or use of the wrong heading structure.
 It will then show you exactly where these issues are, and guide you step-by-step to fix them within the Wix Editor.